nyvyn/nyvyn.github.io/_notes/2024-12-24-graph-embeddings.markdown

    - Concepts that maintain high centrality across dimensions often represent key bridging nodes
    - Example: "echolocation" maintains high centrality across dimensions as it bridges marine/flying mammals

+The implementation uses the Hierarchical Leiden Algorithm, an improvement over the Louvain method that guarantees well-connected communities.
+As shown by Traag et al.[^7], Leiden addresses resolution-limit and disconnected-communities issues that can affect Louvain, making it particularly suitable for knowledge graphs where community coherence is crucial.

 This theoretical framework explains why GraphRAG's approach is particularly effective:
 - The matryoshka structure naturally captures the hierarchical community structure of knowledge
 - Cross-encoder verification aligns with spectral clustering's ability to identify genuine communities